abhaymathur21/Shopping-Assistant/README.md

 ## Technologies Used
-- **uAgents:** For the purpose of secure peer-to-peer communication, UAgents used to process data from APIs.
+- **uAgents:** For the purpose of secure peer-to-peer communication, uAgents are used to process data from APIs.
-- **Natural Language Processing (NLP):** Leverage cutting edge ML technologies such as Large Language Models for Natural Language Processing tasks including a Fashion Assistant for personalized fashion recommendations.
+- **Natural Language Processing (NLP):** Leverage cutting-edge ML technologies such as Large Language Models for Natural Language Processing tasks including a Fashion Assistant for personalized fashion recommendations.
 - **Frontend:** Used a modern robust frontend framework called Next.js for the user interface.
 - **Backend:** Employed a flexible and customizable backend technology called Flask to integrate uAgents with our frontend.